siemens/gencmpclient/README.md

 * Use of the UTA library can be enabled by setting `SECUTILS_USE_UTA`.
 * The TLS-related functions may be disabled by setting `SECUTILS_NO_TLS`.

-When using CMake, `cmake` must be (re-)run after setting or unsetting environment variables.

 Since genCMPClient version 2, it is recommended to use CMake to produce the `Makefile`, for instance as follows:
 ```
 cmake .
 ```
+When using CMake, `cmake` must be (re-)run after setting or unsetting environment variables.
+By default, CMake builds are in Release mode.
+This may also be enforced by defining the environment variable `NDEBUG`.
+For switching to Debug mode, use `cmake` with `-DCMAKE_BUILD_TYPE=Debug`.
+The chosen mode is remembered in `CMakeCache.txt`.

 For backward compatibility it is also possible to use instead of CMake pre-defined [`Makefile_v1`](Makefile_v1); to this end symlink it to `Makefile`: